MaherKaram/snake-royale/README.md

                        TCP Server
 ```

-The network client maintains a background receive thread so blocking socket reads do not freeze the Pygame interface.
+The network client maintains a background receive thread so blocking socket operations do not freeze the Pygame interface.

 Incoming network messages are placed into a queue and processed by the main client loop, keeping network I/O separate from UI rendering and event handling.